 600K 4:00 am June 3, 2017

 Start / Finish Locations

-The Shelbyville, KY brevets will begin and finish at the Days Inn Motel,
+The Shelbyville, KY brevets will begin and finish at the Red Roof Inn (formerly Days Inn),

 From I-64, take Shelbyville exit 32 to Hwy 55 North.

 This year we are pleased to offer online registration!
-We are offering a $5.50 discount for those who sign up for all 4 brevets at once.
-Sign up early and get the 200K for free!
+We are offering a discount for those who sign up for all 4 brevets at once.
 Online registration for each brevet closes Wednesday evening before the event in order to give the RBA time to prepare the necessary paper work.
-Day of registration is available at a slight price increase.
+Day of registration is available at a price increase.
 If you decide to ride after the online registration closes, please email the rba and let him know you will be riding.
 Please include your name, address, and RUSA membership number in your email.

 Registration fees are non-refundable.